Fiction about family life, as psychotherapy

 Sergeant Tony Delaney was worried.
 He’d been working with Inspector John-Joe McNally since 1960, when they’d set up the Special Crimes Unit in a caravan out the back of Baggot Street Garda Station.
-They’d always worked very well together, mostly by working different cases, or working in parallel rather than in tandem.
+After one year, they got their new offices, just across the street, at the junction of Haddington Road and Baggot Street Upper, overlooking Baggot Street Bridge, which crosses the Grand Canal.
+Delaney and McNally always worked very well together, mostly by working different cases, or working in parallel rather than in tandem.
 In that way, Delaney never felt overly-controlled or overshadowed by his boss; and McNally never felt insecure about the possibility of being undermined by his subordinate.
 They’d shared an assistant, Detective Una Gilligan, for the past two years.
 And Gilligan fitted in very well, because she never allowed either of her bosses to know what she did for the other one; and she never gossiped about any aspect of the simplest of cases.

 But now Sergeant Delaney was worried, because Inspector McNally had been admitted to Jervis Street Hospital with a serious heart condition.

 Detective Gilligan had opened the letter, three days ago, which informed them that they would be under the leadership of Inspector SB Glasheen, from Wednesday of that week, until further notice.
 Nobody knew if Inspector McNally would survive the heart surgery that was planned for him at Jervis Street.